Apply for a building consent

 If you’ve never applied for a building consent before, you may find it a time-consuming and complex process.
 We recommend that you:

-• get in touch with us to arrange a pre-application meeting, We highly recommend this for any commercial or complex residential projects
+• get in touch with us to arrange a pre-application meeting.
+We recommend this for any commercial or complex residential projects.

 • read our guide to getting a building consent (PDF 229 kb) – it covers most of the things you need to know